 If you’re looking for a beach shack, look no further from Bora bora.
 Mojrim Beach resort is where to check-in.
 The resort is located on the shores of the sea.
 There are plenty of pubs to choose from.

 From being a fisherman village to a tourist destination, the Arambol beach has a distinct look and feel to it.
 When you are here, a bohemian feeling is palpable.
-Considered to be one of the most beautiful beaches, it is flanked by the Keria and Mandrem beaches on the north and south and is located 50 kilometres from Panaji
+Considered to be one of the most beautiful beaches in Goa, it is flanked by the Keria and Mandrem beaches on the north and south and is located 50 kilometres from Panaji

 Adding to the charm of Arambol is a fresh water lake that is a stone’s throw away.
 Another attraction is the giant Banyan tree in the jungle valley.
 You might witness Gypsie-Fusion bands performing in an open-air ambience at the beach.
 This is because Arambol thrives with a music scene like no other.
 People come here to participate in meditation and yoga classes as well.